 What are the different types of mountain bike riding?

-This is mountain bike riding on naturally occurring trails or trails that have been purpose-built.
+This is the 'original' form of mountain bike riding and is done on naturally occurring trails or trails that have been purpose-built.
 The terrain can be almost anything – hard-packed, muddy, rocky, gravel, tree roots, soft from vegetation.
-Along the way you might come across naturally-occurring obstacles, or in the case of trial centres you’ll also encounter man-made challenges (seesaws, bridges, jumps etc) specifically placed along the path to make things really interesting!
+Along the way you might come across naturally-occurring obstacles, or in the case of trail centres you’ll also encounter man-made challenges (seesaws, bridges, jumps etc) specifically placed along the path to make things interesting!

 Trail centres, which have either been enhanced, altered, maintained by human influence, may be graded as per the degree of technical proficiency required to ride the course.
 Green gives you a pleasant family-style journey, blue indicates the path is rollable (no major obstacles to get over).
 Red is for more technical riding and black is for way more challenging paths – bigger drops, obstacles in your path, gaps, etc – the stuff for serious riders.

-What kind of mountain bikes do trail riding/ XC riders use?
+What kind of mountain bikes do XC riders use?

 Once upon a time, it was unspoken tradition to cut your teeth mountain biking on a hardtail, and then graduate to a full suspension.
-Current thinking is less rigid – check out the types of mountain biking for more information.
+Current thinking is less rigid.
+Typically modern XC bikes offer 90-120mm of suspension travel with either 29 or 27.5in wheels.
+Lightweight and efficient pedalling are key factors, but cross country bikes are forever becoming better at descending too.

-29er Hardtails & 29er Fullies are XC monsters - Click to learn more
+29er Hardtails & 29er dual suspension are XC monsters - Click to learn more

 Enduro / All Mountain

-Enduro is much like trail riding at the pointy end.
+Enduro is one of the fastest growing disciplines in mountain biking.
 The jumps are more challenging, the drops are bigger, and the trails are more likely to be black level.

 What kind of mountain bikes do Enduro/All Mountain riders use?

-As the name suggests, this type of mountain biking is all about flying down.
+One for the adrenaline junkies, as the name suggests, this type of mountain biking is all about flying down.
 Riders will either get a lift up to a certain mountain point, or they’ll sometimes even walk up with the bike.
-Overseas you’ll find lifts operate throughout the year – not just during the snow season – which makes downhill riding a little more accessible.
-Once at the top, it’s all about getting down on the bike, and handling the drops and jumps, gaps and rocks, slips and slides as you go.
+Ski resorts around the world are starting to operate chairlifts throughout the year – not just during the snow season – which makes downhill riding a little more accessible.
+Once at the top, it’s all about getting down to the bottom of the hill as fast as possible while handling the drops and jumps, gaps and rocks, slips and slides as you go.

 What kind of mountain bike do downhill riders use?